syyclops/afdd/docs/models.md

 2 | CO2 Critical | CO2_Sensor  | Triggers when average CO2 level exceeds 1500 ppm for 5 minutes | {"metric": "average", "duration": 300, "operator": ">", "severity": "critical", "threshold": 1500}

 ### Metric
-An enum class for defining different ways to sample our timeseries data according to specific rule (i.e. taking the average and comparing it to the threshold).
+An enum class for defining different ways to sample our timeseries data according to specific rule.
+For example, setting the metric to `AVERAGE` will calculate the average of every window of data of length `rule.duration` before analyzing it. `AVERAGE` is the only metric currently implemented.

 ### Severity
 An enum class for defining different severity levels of rules.
 For example, a rule checking for CO2 levels of over 1000 ppm might have a severity of HIGH, while a rule checking for over 1500 ppm might have a severity level of CRITICAL.